deep-rnd/restful-http/_posts/2020-06-28-royfielding_dissertation_chapter5.md

     * REST is a hybrid of all 3
       1. shared understanding of data and meta data
         * REST communicates by sharing a representation of a resource
-        * In a format
+        * In a format matching one of the evolving set of standard data types (JSON, XML, ATOM)
+        * The data type is selected dynamically, based on
+          1. capability/desire of recipient
+          2. nature of the resource
-      2. scope limited to the standard interface
+      2. Representation hides behind the interface
       3.

 #### Resources and Resource Identifier